Home Warranty Coverage for Energy-Efficient Appliances & Systems

 What Home Warranties Actually Cover for Eco-Friendly Systems

 Most home warranty plans do cover energy-efficient appliances and systems, including Energy Star-certified products, tankless water heaters, and heat pump HVAC units.
-However, coverage typically applies to the mechanical components that break down due to normal wear and tear — not the specialized features, smart controls, or digital displays that give these appliances their efficiency edge.
+However, coverage typically applies to the mechanical and electrical components that break down due to normal wear and tear, not the specialized smart features, Wi-Fi connectivity, or digital displays that give these appliances their efficiency edge.
+A refrigerator's cooling system failure is covered, but the embedded smart display or app connectivity usually is not.

 Pincher's Pro Tip